shaloo/docs.arcana/docs/faq/faq-auth.md

       Besides social login, {{config.extra.arcana.sdk_name}} allows Web3 app users to log in with third-party Web3 wallets.

       Apps using wallet connectors, [[wagmi-quick-start|Wagmi]], and [[rainbowkit-quick-start|RainbowKit]], [[web3-react-quick-start|Web3-React]], and [[walletconnect-quick-start|WalletConnect]] SDKs can enable {{config.extra.arcana.wallet_name}} to sign blockchain transactions and support gasless transactions.

+??? an-faq "Is social login Microsoft account or Hotmail supported?"

+      No.

+      {{config.extra.arcana.sdk_name}} does not support passwordless login through a Hotmail account.
+Also users cannot log in using Microsoft accounts.

 ??? an-faq "Can a Web3 app use the {{config.extra.arcana.sdk_name}} only for onboarding users and disable the {{config.extra.arcana.wallet_name}} feature altogether?"